davidppineiro/davidppineiro.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a research scientist at Gridmatic applying optimization and machine learning to energy trading, aiming to bring better predictability to the grid and accelerate the adoption of renewable energy.
+I am a research scientist at Gridmatic interested in questions of how optimization and machine learning can transform energy markets, make the grid more predictable, and accelerate the adoption of renewable energy.

 I hold a BS in Energy Engineering from the University of Vigo and an MS in Sustainable Energy from NTNU, where I am pursuing my PhD in Control Systems and